-Urban Video Project (UVP) and parent organization, Light Work, are pleased to announce the exhibition of “Leviathan” by filmmakers Lucien Castaing-Taylor and Vérena Paravel of Harvard’s Sensory Ethnography Lab from September 17 – October 24, 2015.
+Light Work’s Urban Video Project (UVP) is pleased to announce the exhibition of Leviathan by filmmakers Lucien Castaing-Taylor and Vérena Paravel of Harvard’s Sensory Ethnography Lab from September 17 – October 24, 2015.

-Castaing-Taylor will discuss his practice and take questions from the audience at a special free screening of “Leviathan” in the Everson’s Hosmer Auditorium on Thursday, October 15 at 6:30pm.
+Castaing-Taylor will discuss his practice and take questions from the audience at a special indoor screening of Leviathan followed by a Q&A in the Everson’s Hosmer Auditorium on Thursday, October 15 at 6:30pm.

 About the Work

 Leviathan is a groundbreaking, immersive portrait of the contemporary commercial fishing industry.

 Filmed off the coast of New Bedford, Massachusetts – at one time the whaling capital of the world as well as Melville’s inspiration for “Moby Dick”; it is today the country’s largest fishing port with over 500 ships sailing from its harbor every month.

 Leviathan follows one such vessel, a hulking groundfish trawler, into the surrounding murky black waters on a weeks-long fishing expedition.
 But instead of romanticizing the labor or partaking in the longstanding tradition of turning fisherfolk into images, filmmakers Lucien Castaing-Taylor and Véréna Paravel present a vivid, almost-kaleidoscopic representation of the work, the sea, the machinery and the players, both human and marine.

 Employing an arsenal of cameras that passed freely from film crew to ship crew; that swoop from below sea level to astonishing bird’s-eye views, the film that emerges is unlike anything that has been seen before.
 Entirely dialogue-free, but mesmerizing and gripping throughout, it is a cosmic portrait of one of mankind’s oldest endeavors.